 Paste the last 250 words of your feature story here.

-PART FOUR – Lesson 03.05:
+PART FOUR – Lesson 03.05

-For Part 4, you must revise your feature story and reflect on the revision process.
+You must revise your feature story and reflect on the revision process.
 If you are doing the collaboration opportunity, you must follow the instructions in the lesson for sharing your work with another student.

 Paste your entire revised feature story here.
 Highlight in yellow areas you revised from your original draft.